-The SMF proceeds with the PDU Session establishment using the Alternative S-NSSAI.
+The SMF proceeds with the PDU Session establishment using the Alternative S-NSSAI and the UE requested DNN.
+The SMF retrieves the Session Management subscription data two times by using the DNN and both the S-NSSAI and the Alternative S-NSSAI.
+The SMF uses the replaced S-NSSAI value when the SMF registers the PDU Session to the UDM.
 The SMF sends the Alternative S-NSSAI to NG-RAN in N2 SM information and to UE in PDU Session Establishment Accept message.